xcthulhu/armadeus/firmware/servo/README.txt

 Simulator: ISE Simulator (VHDL/Verilog)
 Preferred Language: VHDL

-Importer les fichiers sources dans le projet ISE:
+Import the source files in the project:
 Projet->Add Source
-Selectionner les fichiers:
+Select files:
 SERVO_top.vhd
-CLK_GENERATOR.vhd
+COUNTER.vhd
 pwm_module.vhd
 servo.ucf

-2 - SYNTHESE - CREATION DU FICHIER FIRMWARE  SERVO_top.bit
+2 - SYNTHESIZE - SERVO_top.bit FIRMWARE FILE CREATION
-Generate Programming File->clic droit->Run
+Generate Programming File->right clic->Run

-3 - CHARGEMENT DU FIRMWARE SERVO_top.bit DANS L'APF9328
+3 - LOADING OF SERVO_top.bit FIRMWARE FILE IN APF9328
-Se placer dans le repertoire qui contient le fichier SERVO_top.bit

-Etablir une connexion RS232 avec l'APF9328 comme le decrit: http://www.armadeus.com/wiki/index.php?title=Connection_with_U-Boot_on_Linux

-Mettre sous tension l'APF9328
+Go to the SERVO_top.bit directory

+Establish a RS232 link to APF9328 as describe: http://www.armadeus.com/wiki/index.php?title=Connection_with_U-Boot_on_Linux

+Power up APF9328
-Au message Hit any key to stop autoboot:
+At message Hit any key to stop autoboot:
-Appuyer sur une touche pour obtenir le prompt:
+Hit any key to obtain the command prompt:
 BIOS>

-Choisir l'emplacement memoire de l'upload: loadb 08000000
+Choose the upload memory address: loadb 08000000

-Le message:
+The message:
 ## Ready for binary (kermit) download to 0x08000000 at 115200 bps...
-apparait.

-Passer en mode commande Kermit:
+is printed.

+Change to the Kermit command mode:
 Ctrl+Altgr+\+c

-Upload du fichier:
+File upload:
 send SERVO_top.bit

-Kermit upload le fichier.
+Kermit upload the file.
-Taper c pour reconnecter le terminal.
+Hit c to reconnect the terminal.

-Flasher le firmware:
+Firmware Flashing:
 run flash_firmware

-Charger le firmware dans le FPGA: fpga load 0 ${firmware_addr} ${firmware_len}
+Loading the firmware in the FPGA: fpga load 0 ${firmware_addr} ${firmware_len}

-Pour un chargement automatique au boot: setenv firmware_autoload 1 saveenv
+For an automatic loading at boot: setenv firmware_autoload 1 saveenv

-Le firmware est maintenant charge et utilisable.
+The firmware is now usable:

-4 - UTILISATION DU FIRMWARE
+4 - USING FIRMWARE
-Actuellement seul le firmware est ecrit.
-Les servos sont a brancher sur les ports de la DevLight suivants via un buffer
-74HCT244:
+Actually, only the firmware is written.
+R/C servos must be connected to the DevLight ports via a 74HCT244 buffer:

 L24N_3/P87 -> servo 00
 L24P_3/P86 -> servo 01
 L23N_3/P85 -> servo 02